-Once students have completed these core program courses, the LLB program diverges into two streams: the Bachelor of Laws (the LLB Program), in which students undertake traditional law studies; and the Bachelor of Laws/Diploma of Legal Practice, (the Professional Program), which merges traditional undergraduate law teaching with practical legal training and experience.
+Once students have completed these core program courses, the LLB program diverges into two streams: the Bachelor of Laws (the LLB Program), in which students undertake traditional law studies; and the Bachelor of Laws/Diploma of Legal Practice (Practice Program), which merges traditional undergraduate law teaching with practical legal training and experience.

-Bachelor of Laws students who wish to practise law need to complete a postgraduate professional program approved by the Legal Profession Admission Board.
-Bachelor of Laws/Diploma of Legal Practice graduates are eligible to apply for admission to practise as a legal practitioner without further study.
+Bachelor of Laws students who wish to practice law need to complete a postgraduate professional program approved by the Legal Profession Admission Board.
+Bachelor of Laws/Diploma of Legal Practice graduates are eligible to apply for admission to practice as a legal practitioner without further study.